Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 Travelers' weather woes continued, with hundreds of flight cancellations already and more expected after the bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

-Another 2,700 U.S, flights were canceled as of midday Monday, according to FlightAware.com.
+Another 3,600 U.S, flights were canceled as of Monday afternoon, according to FlightAware.com.

 The storm knocked out power in communities from Maine to Seattle.
 But heat and lights were steadily being restored across the U.S. According to poweroutage.us, some 59,000 customers across the country were without power as of 6 a.m.
 ET Monday — down from a peak of 1.7 million.
 Most of those still experiencing blackouts were in Maine and New York state.